cmindjimba/Battleship/README.md

 # Battleship

-Simple battleship game.
-Includes a human player and a computer player.
+Simple game including a human player and a computer player.